jonlpersson/ed-latimore/site/_posts/2022-10-20-why-calculus-is-hard-to-learn.md

 You’re not alone either way.

-An estimated 17% of people in the United States have math trauma.<sup><a class="footnote" rel="footnote" href="#fn:1">1</a></sup> This refers to the debilitating difficulty and brain shutdown that many people experience when encountering math.
+An estimated 17% of people in the United States have math trauma.<sup>[1](#fn:1){: .footnote rel="footnote"}</sup> This refers to the debilitating difficulty and brain shutdown that many people experience when encountering math.

 It makes people avoid math and experience feelings of frustration and defeat.